Rapptz/discord.py/docs/api.rst

     .. attribute:: description

-        The description of a guild, or a sticker.
+        The description of a guild, a sticker, or a scheduled event.

-        See also :attr:`Guild.description`, or :attr:`GuildSticker.description`.
+        See also :attr:`Guild.description`, :attr:`GuildSticker.description`, or
+        :attr:`ScheduledEvent.description`.

         :type: :class:`str`